The Bail: Definition

 If you find yourself in such a situation and are accused of an offence, you should exercise your right to have recourse to a defence lawyer.
 They will know what steps to take to help you get out of your situation in the best possible way.
 The first step is to check whether the conditions for arrest or detention are met.
 In the case of pre-trial detention, a detention review, i.e., a judicial review as to whether the arrest warrant should be revoked or its execution suspended, can be applied for (§ 117 StPO).

-In particular, it is to be examined whether less drastic measures are to be considered instead of arrest or pre-trial detention.
+In particular, it is to be examined whether less drastic measures are to be considered instead of arrest by the police or pre-trial detention, so that the person concerned can be spared a possible unnecessary detention in prison.
 Such milder means include, for example, the obligation to report regularly to a competent authority or restrictions on the residence.
 If this does not help in a specific case, bail may be considered.

 Indeed, the arresting judge can also decide on the suspension of the execution of an arrest warrant against the payment of bail ex officio (Krauß, in BeckOK StPO, § 116a Rn.
 4 (37.
 Ed.
 01.07.2020); Böhm, in: MüKO StPO, 1st edition 2014, § 116a Rn.
 12.)
 However, if the defendant wishes to have a security set, they should make a request themselves.